 - Be alert to signs of abuse and protect each child from any form of abuse, whether from an adult or another pupil;

 - Deal appropriately with every suspicion or complaint of abuse and support children who have been abused in accordance with his / her agreed child protection plan;

-- Design and operate procedures which, so far as possible, ensure that teachers and others who are innocent are not prejudiced by false allegations;
+- Design and operate procedures which, so far as possible, ensure that tutors and others who are innocent are not prejudiced by false allegations;

 - Be alert to the needs of children with physical and mental health conditions;